What is the NYC tax abatement and prevailing wage affidavit?

 Who qualifies for the tax abatement?

-- You own fewer than four units in the building
+✅ Fewer than four units owned by the applicant in the building

-- Your building submits a prevailing wage affidavit with the abatement application.
+✅ Building must submit a prevailing wage affidavit with the application

-- New condo owner?
-Be sure you file a real property transfer tax (RPTT) form or deed with the Division of Land Records at www.nyc.gov/acris
+New condo owner?
+Be sure to file a Real Property Transfer Tax (RPTT) form or deed with the Division of Land Records at www.nyc.gov/acris.

 What's a prevailing wage affidavit?

-- What buildings qualify: Buildings with 30 or more residential units and an average assessed unit value of more than $60,000 or buildings with less than 30 residential units and an average assessed unit value of more than $100,000
+- Buildings with 30 or more residential units and an average assessed unit value over $60,000

-Can a building not qualify for the tax abatement?
+Can a building be ineligible for the tax abatement?

 - Urban Development Action Area Program (UDAAP)